 In batch mode gsc takes a set of file names (with either no extension, or a '.c' extension, or some other extension) on the command line and compiles each Scheme file into a C file.
 The extension can be omitted from file when the Scheme file has a '.scm' or '.six' extension.
-When the extension of the Scheme file is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 18.12 [Scheme infix syntax extension], page 162).
+When the extension of the Scheme file is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 18.12 [Scheme infix syntax extension], page 163).
 Otherwise, gsc will parse the Scheme file using the normal Scheme prefix syntax.
 Files with a '.c' extension must have been previously produced by gsc and are used by Gambit's linker.

 For each Scheme file a C file 'file.c' will be produced.
-The C file's name is the same as the Scheme file, but the extension is changed to '.c' and it is stripped of its directory (i.e. the C file is created in the current working directory).
+The C file's name is the same as the Scheme file, but the extension is changed to '.c'.
+By default the C file is created in the same directory as the Scheme file.
+This default can be overridden with the compiler's '-o' option.